laravel/docs/packages.md

 <a name="migrations"></a>
 ### Migrations

-If your package contains [database migrations](/docs/{{version}}/migrations), you may use the `publishesMigrations` method to inform Laravel that the given directory or file contains migrations, and that those migrations should be published with updated timestamps:
+If your package contains [database migrations](/docs/{{version}}/migrations), you may use the `publishesMigrations` method to inform Laravel that the given directory or file contains migrations.
+When Laravel publishes the migrations, it will automatically update the timestamp within their filename to reflect the current date and time:

     /**
      * Bootstrap any package services.